-Pups are $3000 regardless of gender, coat or color.
-This includes a two-year health guarantee against congenital health problems, the spay/neuter, the first round of core vaccines administered by a licensed veterinarian during a thorough physical examination and microchip.
+Pups are $3500.00 ( starting for litters born in 2021) regardless of gender, coat, or color.
+This includes a two-year health guarantee against congenital health problems, the first round of core vaccines administered by a licensed veterinarian during a thorough physical examination, and a microchip.
 The microchip is an ISO chip that is universal and will be recognized should you travel outside the United States.
-With this chip also comes to a prepaid lifetime enrollment with your primary contact information.
 Lastly, this price includes a lifetime of support for you in providing the love and care that every puppy deserves.

 How do you keep the families updated on the puppies?

-When the puppies are born you will receive a “Litter Announcement” email, which will include a date for family visits, the date the balance is due, the pickup date and a link to the nursery webcam where you can view the puppies daily for the first 4-5 weeks.
-Later you will be given the link to another outside webcam where you will view them at play outside during comfortable weather.
+When the puppies are born you will receive a “Litter Announcement” email, which will include the date the balance is due, the pickup date, and a link to the nursery webcam where you can view the daily live stream.
 Weekly you will receive an email update explaining where the pups are developmentally and what we are doing with them.
-Updates also include attachments of learning articles that concentrate on care and training.
-Pictures will be updated weekly on the website and on the Good Day Doodles Facebook page.
+Updates also include attachments of learning articles that concentrate on care and training and group or individual pictures.

 What happens after the puppies are born?

 Beyond the routine care, we administer Bio Sensor Exercises from day three to day sixteen and utilize light stimulation/habituation during the neonate period.
-The use of powdered colostrum is added to the pups diet until weaning for immune health and to build a stronger digestive system.
-The pups are de-wormed at two weeks, four weeks, six weeks and at eight weeks of age.
-Socialization is begun early with the introduction of different toys in the whelping box (as mom will allow) and progresses to the introduction of strangers.
-It is not enough that the puppies are comfortable with my children or grandchildren; it is about handling strangers that builds confidence.
-The puppies typically meet at least 100 strangers before going to their forever homes.
-With further regard to confidence, all of the outdoor play items are pre-agility toys.
-Not because we strive to develop agility champions but because it builds confidence and that is the foundation of a mentally sound dog.
+The use of powdered colostrum is added to the pup’s diet until weaning for immune health and to build a stronger digestive system.
+The pups are de-wormed at two weeks, four weeks, six weeks, and at eight weeks of age.
+Socialization is begun early with the introduction of different toys in the whelping box (as mom will allow) and later into the weaning pen with the purpose of stimulating all 5 senses.
+We subscribe to the Avidog and Puppy Culture protocols for temperament development.
 Lastly, the puppies are introduced to car rides early and frequently.
-Therefore our pups rarely develop car sickness.
+Therefore, our pups rarely develop car sickness.